CLdelisle/QRITTERS/README.md

 ![glider](img/glider.gif)

-These gliders can then be "scattered" off of one another:
+These gliders interact, and in particular they can be "scattered" off of one another:

 A | B
 :- | :-